Representation learning to advance multi-institutional studies with electronic health record data from US and France: Methods

 \Vsc{\mathcal{V}}

-When constructing the PPMI matrix, co-occurrences fewer than 10 times are set to 0, and any code that co-occurs with other codes fewer than 10 times is removed to reduce noise from rare codes.
+When constructing the PPMI matrix, co-occurrences fewer than $10$ times are set to $0$, and any code that co-occurs with other codes fewer than $10$ times is removed to reduce noise from rare codes.
 Since laboratory tests are frequently analyzed at the first level of LOINC PART (LP) codes—parent codes representing groups of individual LOINC codes—we further aim to create embeddings for these LP codes.
-Including LP codes, we have 5,745 codes at BCH, 26,632 codes at BDX, 3,125 codes at Duke, 6,969 codes at MGB, 4,341 codes at MIMIC, 17,271 codes at UPMC, and 6,660 codes at VA.
-In total, we obtained 70,743 codes, of which \( N = 50,738 \) were unique.
+Including LP codes, we have $5,745$ codes at BCH, $26,632$ codes at BDX, $3,125$ codes at Duke, $6,969$ codes at MGB, $4,341$ codes at MIMIC, $17,271$ codes at UPMC, and 6,660 codes at VA.
+In total, we obtained $70,743$ codes, of which \( N = 50,738 \) were unique.
 Our goal is to create unified embeddings for these \( N \) unique EHR codes, denoted by \(\mathcal{V}\).

 A detailed summary of the codes used is provided in Table~\ref{stat}.
+The table shows substantial cross-site variation in the proportion of non-standard (local) codes, ranging from 0\% at MGB and BCH to nearly 80\% at BDX, with an overall average close to 70\%.
+It also documents large differences in vocabulary size (roughly $3{,}000$ to over $26{,}000$ unique codes per site) and patient counts (from $95$K to $12.6$M).
+Taken together, these observations indicate that harmonization must handle both heterogeneous vocabularies and highly imbalanced data scales, motivating our use of federated alignment rather than simple centralized pooling.